I Love You, Daddy

 2017 comedy-drama film directed by Louis C.K.

 I Love You, Daddy is a 2017 American comedy-drama film written and directed by Louis C.K. and starring C.K., Chloë Grace Moretz, Rose Byrne, Charlie Day, Edie Falco, Pamela Adlon, Ebonee Noel, Helen Hunt, and John Malkovich.
 Co-producer Vernon Chatman co-wrote the story with C.K.
 It is C.K.'s third feature film as a director.
 He plays television writer and producer Glen Topher, who becomes disconcerted after his teenage daughter (Moretz) takes interest in a much older film director (Malkovich).

 The film premiered at the 2017 Toronto International Film Festival on September 9, 2017.
-Initially scheduled to be released in the United States on November 17, 2017, by The Orchard, the film was dropped following sexual misconduct accusations made against C.K. a week prior to the intended debut.
+Initially scheduled to be released in the United States on November 17, 2017, by The Orchard, the film was dropped following sexual misconduct allegations made against C.K. a week prior to the intended debut.
 On December 8, 2017, it was reported that C.K. was purchasing the film's global distribution rights back from The Orchard.